SustainableEconomiesLawCenter/Research/README.md

 # About SELC using GitHub to manage research...

+## Click on "Issues" above to find the research questions

 ## Important Disclaimer: Anything you read in here could be wrong.
 This is a risk of crowdsourcing legal research.

 ### Why use GitHub?